YordanGeorgiev/qto/doc/md/userstories_doc.md

-#### 3.2.1.
+### 3.3.
 Users management in a project
 As an team leader
 In order to be able to efficiently allocate human resources to a project I want to be able manage ( create , update , delete and search ) users for each project.

-#### 3.2.2.
+#### 3.3.1.
 Users access management
 As a team leader
 In order provide the persons and programs access to my project I want to provide read, write access to the data and execute access ( run DDL's) per table

-##### 3.2.2.1.
+##### 3.3.1.1.
 Grant access per project
 As a team leader
 In order to enroll authenticated users into the project I am responsible to I want to be able to grant them with access by only writing their e-mail into a text field and clicking invite button.

-##### 3.2.2.2.
+##### 3.3.1.2.
 Personal data handling minimization
 As a team leader
-In order to avoid legal obligations and complex procedures while handling personal data I want to be able to handle the interpersonal exchange of data by collecting ONLY the e-mail of the persons or programs participating in the project
+In order to avoid legal obligations and complex procedures, while handling personal data I want to be able to handle the interpersonal exchange of data by collecting ONLY the e-mail of the persons or programs participating in the project.

-### 3.3.
+### 3.4.
 Security Management
 As an team leader
 In order to keep my business data secure
 I want to be able decide which users to which projects will have access to the data my qto application has access to.

+### 3.5.
+Secure access to data
+As the team leader of a qto project
+In order
+I want to be able to grant separate read, write and execute access per table and role

+#### 3.5.1.
+Role based secure access to data per table for role
+As the team leader of a qto project
+In order to restrict the certain operations to certain tables for the authenticated roles I want to be able to grant separate read, write and execute access per table and role.

+#### 3.5.2.
+Role based secure access to data per row
+As the team leader of a qto project
+In order
+I want to be able to grant separate read, write and execute access per table and role

-### 3.4.
+### 3.6.
 Time management
 As an team leader
-In order to be able the maximize the performance of the team for qto used periods I wanto to be able to manage time efficiently by accessing a simple page containing its value and the period it is related to.
+In order to be able the maximise the performance of the team for qto used periods I want to to be able to manage time efficiently by accessing a simple page containing its value and the period it is related to.

+#### 3.6.1.
+Closing of a period
+As the team leader of a qto project
+In order to keep track the history of
+I want to to be able to manage time efficiently by accessing a simple page containing its value and the period it is related to.